 These reports push for similar mandates: improving data collection to provide a clearer picture of the lives of different gender and sexual identities; providing better training in provision of care; consulting LGBTQI2S individuals and organizations so that government policies and programs include targeted measures and funding to ensure current services can continue to provide support to these communities made vulnerable by inadequate systems.

-Please support these local organizations that continuously provide essential services to the LGBTQI2S community.
+Please support local organizations that continuously provide essential services to the LGBTQI2S community.